ministryofjustice/analytical-platform-airflow-python-template/src/README.md

 - Is imported and reused across notebooks and scripts
 - Contains core business logic and algorithms
 - Should be tested with unit/integration tests
-- Might be deployed to production
+- Might be deployed to production and airflow

 **Examples:**